wallaceloos/wallaceloos.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Research Scientist, University of Calgary
+subtitle: Machine Learning Researcher, University of Calgary

 profile:
   align: right